edjineer/GeneralistHub/Compilers/Scott-ProfessionalCMake.md

 * Linking non-target libraries
 * Test on what is a public, private interface
 * Test on static, shared, module
+* Does unset a variable clear out the string, or make it uncallable?

 ## Part 1: Fundamentals